 Which means we’re going to need to change the way we talk about, prevent, and deal with hearing loss.

 You should also try downloading an app that measures decibel levels in your environment.
 2 steps to protect your hearing.
 Ear protection is one way but also making sure you’re not doing things such as attempting to drown out noises with even louder noises.
 As an example, if you drive with your windows down, don’t turn up the music to hear it better, the noise from the wind and traffic may already be at damaging levels.
-Schedule an appointment with a hearing care specialist if you have any questions.
+Schedule an appointment if you have any questions.